-A Fund that does not qualify as a "mutual fund trust" under the Tax Act, throughout a taxation year is not eligible for the capital gains refund and could be subject to alternative minimum tax for the year, as well as other taxes under the Tax Act.
-In addition, if one or more "financial institutions," as defined in the Tax Act, owns more than 50% of the fair market value of the units of such a Fund, that Fund will be a "financial institution" for the purposes of the "mark-to-market" tax rules.
+A Fund that does not qualify as a "mutual fund trust" for purposes of the Tax Act throughout a taxation year is not eligible for the capital gains refund and could be subject to alternative minimum tax for the year, Part X.2 tax, as well as other taxes under the Tax Act.
+In addition, if one or more "financial institutions," as defined in the Tax Act, owns more than 50% of the fair market value of the securities of such a Fund, that Fund will be a "financial institution" for the purposes of the "mark-to-market" tax rules.
 In this case, most of the Fund's investments would be considered mark-to-market property, with the result that